doctrine/data-fixtures/README.md

 ### DependentFixture

 DependentFixture provides the contract for fixtures that are interdependent.
-This means implementors of this interface can define other fixtures that they depend on during import/purge process.
+This means implementers of this interface can define other fixtures that they depend on during import/purge process.
 The interface `Doctrine\Fixture\Sorter\DependentFixture` enforces the implementation of a method called `getDependencyList` which requires the return to be an array of fully qualified class names of required